eagereyes/eagereyes.org/blog/2008/two-years-of-eagereyes.md

 >	EagerEyes does look a lot like a blog :P. You've got the entries on the left and recent posts and comments in the sidebar and everything sort of flows like a blog.
 Maybe a homepage that shows a greater separation between what belongs to "blog" and what belongs to something else might help with the mistake?

 Robert Kosara says…
 >	<p>You're right, and I'm actually working on a design for the front-page that will make it look less bloggy.
 But I do like the list format, so there will still be pages that list articles from particular categories or just the "feed."
-It takes a ton of tweaking to combine the best of both worlds and find a good balance for how much stuff to show &ndash;&nbsp;and not be overpowering or look bare.</p>
+It takes a ton of tweaking to combine the best of both worlds and find a good balance for how much stuff to show &ndash; and not be overpowering or look bare.</p>

 <a href="http://chandoo.org/wp" rel="nofollow noopener" target="_blank">Chandoo</a> says…
 >	Hi Robert, Congrats on crossing the 2 year milestone.
 It takes huge amounts of passion and commitment to keep on talking about topics you care about.
 Keep up the good work.